steux/tiatracker/README.md

 ### 0.9 ###

-* Player emulation
+* Loop and mute pattern
+* Play from here, play next/previous pattern
 * Info tab

-### 1.0 ###

-* Manual
+* Options tab
 * NTSC pitch guide
-* Options tab
 * Export to .dasm
+* License for the tracker and the sound routine
+* Manual

+### 1.0 ###

 * Pitch guide creator
 * Persistent options and file paths
-* License for the tracker and the sound routine

 ### 1.1 and later ###